-Again, this is similar to a few other signs on this list.
 These status symbols are meant to replace a sense of self that the narcissist doesn’t naturally have.
-If it is hard for narcissists not to view people as objects, then it is even harder for them to accept that objects are just objects.
-For objects that are more than objects, though, check out the 15 Killer Style Accessories You Never Knew You Needed.
+If it is hard for narcissists not to view people as objects, then it is even harder for them to accept that objects are just… objects.

-A competitive streak is one thing, but narcissists take things to the extreme—a pattern in most of their behavior.
+A competitive streak is one thing, but narcissists take things to the extreme.
 “When criticism and shaming from others lead us to question whether we’re good enough, we’re likely to overcompensate for these perceived flaws by doing things that might help us feel better than others,” Seltzer says.
 “Since, deep down, we question whether we’re really as good as them.”

 Some people argue that holding a grudge is an art, and for the narcissist, that’s seemingly true.
 “An individual with narcissism generally responds to threats to his or her sense of self by using the silent treatment (fight) or rage (flight),” Serani explains.
 “Because they cannot and will not own mistakes, the grudge services as a way of holding on to their need for vindication and rightness.”

-First, love bombing is a two-step targeted dance that occurs after the initial “we have so much in common” mirroring.
-“Once the idealization occurs, the narcissist continues with love-bombing, a technique that overwhelms the intended person with attention, recognition, and love,” Serani says.
+Love bombing occurs at the beginning of a relationship, right after the “we have so much in common” phase.
+“Once the idealization [that you have a connection] occurs, the narcissist continues with love-bombing, a technique that overwhelms the intended person with attention, recognition, and love,” Serani says.
 “All of this is to secure the narcissistic supply.”
-It is typically a short-lived affair because the narcissist ends up tossing that person to the side when they grow bored.
+It is typically a short-lived affair because the narcissist ends up tossing that person to the side when he or she grows bored.

 Superficial friendships are the norm for narcissists.
 In fact, Serani says these are the only types of friendships narcissists can manage.
 “Deep, caring, thoughtful relationships are not tolerated well by someone with narcissism,” Serani says.
 “This is because empathy and compassion are not traits found in a person with narcissism.”